-In the UK, 65 to 74-year-olds are most likely to volunteer 1 and many organisations depend on this valuable, free workforce.
-Research by Age UK found that older volunteers were motivated and skilled, able and willing to share their time and give long-term commitments, and often had great social links that helped with recruiting more people 2.
+In the UK, 65 to 74-year-olds are most likely to volunteer Footnote 1 and many organisations depend on this valuable, free workforce.
+Research by Age UK found that older volunteers were motivated and skilled, able and willing to share their time and give long-term commitments, and often had great social links that helped with recruiting more people Footnote 2.

 And it’s a two-way relationship.
-Benefits for the individual include enhanced mental and physical health prospects, improved life satisfaction, better social interaction and a general feeling of usefulness due to having a role to play in society 2.
+Benefits for the individual include enhanced mental and physical health prospects, improved life satisfaction, better social interaction and a general feeling of usefulness due to having a role to play in society Footnote 2.